waltergcc/42-Net_Practice/README.md

 #### How to fix?
 1. Change all Masks to '/26'
 2. Change `🔄 A To` to `📶 R11 IP address`
-3. Change `📶 R21 IP address` to the same of `📶 R11 IP address` but change the last octet to the previous number.
+3. Change `📶 R21 IP address` to the same of `📶 R11 IP address` - 1.
 4. Change `🔄 R1 To` to `📶 R21 IP address`
 5. Change `🔄 R2 To` to `📶 R12 IP address`
 6. Change `📶 R22 IP address` to `103.198.14.65`